Updated 7/24/2011

 work based on the drawing and I will post the progress here for all who are interested.
 A step-by-step process of not only the marquetry and woodgraining but also of how networking works as well.

 As you can see the mirror frame has been masked and the marquetry design was reconfigured to fit the frame.
 The frame was sealed by yet another business associate who through networking that I came across who is a very talented custom design furniture builder who does a beautiful job when finishing wood.
-His trade has been been passed down through several generations and he has been finishing furniture for over forty years.
-After the marquetry and woodgraining is finished he will get the frame back to do the final coats of clear to make the end result a perfect finish.
+His trade has been passed down through several generations and he has been finishing furniture for over forty years.
+After the marquetry and woodgraining is finished he will get the frame back to do the final coats of clear to make the end result in a perfect finish.
 He currently does not have a website but when he does I will post it here.

-This next shot is a close up of the woodgraining layer which will take some time to do because you want the inlay part to be authentic looking as possible…
+This next shot is a close up of the woodgraining layer which will take some time to do because you want the inlay part to be authentic-looking as possible…

-The composition of a custom design is important, so with this section the object was to give it a book match look.
-Hopefully the client and Susan of Aldecor are watching the progress of this project and will be participating with their comments.
+The composition of a custom design is important, so with this section, the object was to give it a book match look.
+Hopefully, the client and Susan of Aldecor are watching the progress of this project and will be participating with their comments.
 I will email her a link…..

 Well, for this Faux Finishing Idea the marquetry is completed for this step of the process and from here it goes back to the spray booth where Frank will do his magic.
-First it will be sealed to lock in the design because of the delicate work that is in place.
-After the sealer is dry then an overglaze and some embelishments will be applied to give it that European look like in the credenza.
-So far the process has moved along rather nicely and thats because of the communication and the networking that went on to bring this to a reality for our client.
+First, it will be sealed to lock in the design because of the delicate work that is in place.
+After the sealer is dry then an overglaze and some embellishments will be applied to give it that European look like in the credenza.
+So far the process has moved along rather nicely and that’s because of the communication and the networking that went on to bring this to a reality for our client.

 She has already posted once to the progress picture lets see what she says next….

-The next two shots are the close ups of the marquetry inlay work which is the woodgraining layer the final pictures will be posted soon and I am keeping my fingers crossed that the final result will please the client.
+The next two shots are the close-ups of the marquetry inlay work which is the woodgraining layer the final pictures will be posted soon and I am keeping my fingers crossed that the final result will please the client.

 Finally

-I would love to hear from any one of you, as to the progress shown here.
+I would love to hear from anyone of you, as to the progress shown here.

 kitchen cabinets, and anything else that has to do with wood and/or marble work.

-If you would like to stay informed of other jobs we are commissioned for, you can Opt- in at the box above for announcements of class schedules, Yes I teach too…….
+If you would like to stay informed of other jobs we are commissioned for, you can Opt-in at the box above for announcements of class schedules, Yes I teach too…….

-Well today was the day!
-With the frame completed by Frank J. Lionti of Distinction in Woods Fl Inc. expertise in the finish coats, also gave this piece an authentic looking hand rubbed finish.
+Well, today was the day!
+With the frame completed by Frank J. Lionti of Distinction in Woods Fl Inc. expertise in the finish coats, also gave this piece an authentic-looking hand-rubbed finish.
 The completed framed mirror was delivered and installed through arrangements made by Susan to miss Betsey’s residence before I was to get there.

 I would like to remind everyone who has read this thread the importance of what it means to have a great team of professionals to work with.
 I have to especially thank Susan Swanson of Aldecor Custom Framing and to The N.A.P.L.E.S.
 Group, because if it were not for the power of being active within the community and being a part of this networking group I would have never met Susan or the wonderful new client for this marquetry and woodgraining project.
 I think some get so involved with their businesses that they really forget why they went into business in the first place which is where I once was when operating was running my painting company Custom Quality Painting Inc.